dymodi/dymodi.github.io/index.md

 **Recent News**

+* Dec.
+2024: Paper on satellite-based sensing accepted by IEEE PerCom.
 * Nov.
 2024: Serve as Track Chair for Cloud/Edge Applications Track at IEEE Cloud Summit 2025.
 * Nov.
 2024: Serve as program committee for ACM MobiSys 2025.
 * Oct.
 2024: Serve as a panelist at NSF.
 * Sep.
 2024: Serve as program committee for AAAI-AISI 2025.
 * Aug.
 2024: Invited talk at the University of North Dakota
-* July 2024: Paper accepted by ACM CIKM.
+* July 2024: Paper on parking violation prediction accepted by ACM CIKM.
 * May 2024: Paper accepted by IEEE TKDE.
 * May 2024: Serve as a panelist at NSF.
 * May 2024: Attend CPS/IoT Week 2024 in Hong Kong.